Last Updated: May 12, 2026

 With no other leads, it was time to get right into the thick of it - using pprof.

 pprof is one of those tools which make you smile, then cry over time wasted not using them, and then smile again.
 It’s just that good.
-Available with the golang installation by default, it lets developers easily get extensive profiling data for their applications.
-This includes CPU and memory usage alongside more complex runtime information.
-To top everything off, it’s incredibly easy to use, requiring one import in your module and a running web server.
-That’s it.
+Available with the golang installation by default, it’s the pprof tool for analyzing go programs and go code, letting developers easily get extensive profiling data for their applications.
+This includes a cpu profile, heap profile, goroutine profile, block profile, and mutex profiles as different types of runtime data alongside CPU and memory usage.
+These profiles help diagnose performance issues, performance bottlenecks, allocations, and cpu time in running programs.
+To top everything off, it’s incredibly easy to use, requiring one import in your module and a running web server, with built-in web based visualization, and you can also write profile data to a file for later analysis.

 The right tool for the job

-Since our problem is a memory one, we figured we should use pprof to check out our service’s memory profile, running the following command:
+Since our problem is a memory one, for this test we captured a heap profile with pprof by running the following command:

 go tool pprof –-inuse_space http://localhost:6060/debug/pprof/heap

-The resulting diagram shows the heap memory which is currently in use by our service.
+The resulting diagram shows the heap memory currently in use by our service.
 Red, larger blocks mean more memory; gray, smaller ones mean less memory.
-The name on the block is the function which is responsible for the initial allocation of the memory.
+The name on the block is the function responsible for the initial allocation of the memory.
+In other profile views, pprof can also surface the top functions and show which functions consume the most CPU time in CPU-focused profiles, even though this example uses heap data.
 Note that this doesn’t mean that function is still using that memory, or that the function is even still running - the allocated object might have been passed around to other functions and goroutines.

 Our case looks rather simple, with one block popping out immediately: